 Tenan likes the dark, damp environment in the cave.
 He also enjoys occasionally slipping into the back of the visitor center theater to watch a few minutes of a 15-minute documentary on the cave’s discovery.

-The people sitting around him never know that among them is one of the stars of the movie.
+The people sitting around him never know that one of the movie’s stars is among them.

 According to Tenan, he gets bored with his parts.